nantu-io/ntcore-doc/docs/README.md

   Check out more details about [**versioning**](tutorial.md#Versioning).

 - **Model deployment**<br>
-  Model deployment is perhaps the most difficult but critical operation in the entire machine learning development process, with over 87% of machine learning and data science projects never going into production. the NTCore platform helps users easily deploy models to a variety of target environments.
+  Model deployment is perhaps the most difficult but critical operation in the entire machine learning development process, with over 87% of machine learning and data science projects never going into production.
+The NTCore platform helps users easily deploy models to a variety of target environments.

   Check out more details about [**deployment**](tutorial.md#Deployment).